 The idea is to let them take ownership is a real way to help them achieve success and desire to do so.

 THIS WILL WORK IN YOUR HOME, TOO.
 You aren’t yelling – you are letting your child take part in what happens and the consequences speak for themselves.

-When this feeling to yell arises, try these suggestions instead:
+When the feeling to yell arises in you, try one of these alternatives:

 1- Remember that if you yell- they will yell.
 “Monkey see, Monkey do.”

 If you want to see your child lose control in frustrating situations, you just have to do it yourself.
 If you want to see your child remain calm and collected and face a problem like an adult- you have to do it.